This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 For secluded whale-watching and puffins with decent public transport

-One of The Faroe Islands’s biggest appeals is that no expedition ship is needed to explore them, as the 18 islands have a surprisingly impressive network of subsided buses and ferries.
-You can even reach the autonomous archipelago of Denmark by ferry from the mainland, with the ferry then continuing to Iceland.
+One of the Faroe Islands’ biggest appeals is that no expedition ship is needed to explore them, as the 18 islands have a surprisingly impressive network of subsided buses and ferries.
+You can even reach the islands (a country within the Kingdom of Denmark) by ferry from the mainland, with the sailing then continuing to road trip Iceland.
+Having recently completed this two-night journey in both directions, I’m happy to say it’s a really lovely flight-free way to arrive.

-Puffins are the big draw for many, and it’s believed around half a million pairs breed across the archipelago.
-The best place to spot them is the island of Mykines, although the breeding season only runs from April until September.
+Still, this is a destination you come for the wildlife and puffins – it’s believed around half a million pairs breed across the archipelago – are the big draw for many.
+Sadly, due to visiting in October, I didn’t get the chance to see these beautiful birds as the season (April to September) had already ended.
+The best place to spot puffins is the island of Mykines, which is reachable by ferry during the season or helicopter outside of these peak visitor months.
 Dolphin and whale sightings are possible year-round, meaning those who brave the foggy and dark winters might even get a sighting.